TerribleDev/blog.terribledev.io.hexo/source/_posts/Managing-and-catering-events.md

 ## Speakers

+Organizing events is tough enough, but even harder if you are going to have speakers.
+Consider pairing up speakers with conference staff.
+See if you can preview the talks early, and let the speakers know if you are shooting for a specific theme.
+Don't force people into your theme too much, but you should try to couple the talks somehow to improve coheasion

 ## Catering

 Ok, food is good.
 Your attendees will like having food.
 Your attendees will probably have special needs.
 At minimum you should have vegetarian options for all meals.
 Most people that eat meat won't mind eating vegetables, but vegetarians will definitely not want to eat meat.